How To Automate API using Playwright

 Here is an example of a POST request in Playwright to create a new Article in the Conduit application.
 To interact with API, we use a separate API URL for this test application.

-The application URL and API URL are often two different URLs.
-You can't open the API URL in the web browser as well as you can't send API request to application URL.
+The application URL and the API URL are often different.
+You can't open the API URL in the web browser, nor can you can't send an API request to the application URL.

 Notice that we use a request fixture, passed as an argument to the test.
 This fixture gives us access to API request methods